Why Meeting Your Income Goals In Your Business is NOT As Important As You Think

 Here’s another tricky thing about goals…

+If you focus on nothing but outcomes, you’ll never be satisfied.
 Because no matter what goal you hit, there will always be a shiny new goal to take its place!

 But if you focus on the process instead of the outcome, you’ll get something better.
 You’ll discover your self-worth from within.
 That’s the most rewarding “goal” of all!

 So show up every day.
 Do what you can.
 Even if that’s doing nothing, do your best.
 Learn the process.
 Build self-awareness, positive habits, and supportive self-talk as you go.
+Then, sit back and receive inner love, respect, and positive habits in that space!

 If you’re not meeting your income goals (or any kind of goal), and it’s getting you down, try to meet your awareness instead.
+Go back, look at what you wanted to achieve.
+Then take an honest and non-judgmental look at the process.

-Then ask yourself the real questions.
+Then ask yourself the real questions instead of dwelling on the income goals.

 What steps did you take, what did you do, and what are you capable of doing?
 Then the last question–what support system can you lean into while you’re figuring out the process?